ryan4yin/nix-config/home/base/desktop/gpg/README.md

 gpg -d <file>
 ```

-If you just want to encrypt/decrypt a file quickly, you can use `age`, or use `gpg` with symmetric encryption:
+If you just want to encrypt/decrypt a file quickly, you can use `age` with a passphrase, `gpg` can also do this, but it's not recommended(as age(scrypt)'s more secure):

 ```bash
 # Encrypt a file via symmetric encryption(AES256), and output cleartext.